What are Secured Personal Loans?

-Secured personal obligations are backed by collateral.
+Secured personal loans are backed by collateral.
 This means that if you default, your lender can take ownership of the collateral to cover the remaining balance.

 Common types of collateral include vehicles, property, boats, cash, bonds, and more.
 Collateral can be almost anything that could cover the cost of your balance if you default on your payments.